-Opportunities abound on Heron Island for all visitors!
-Join one of our resident Naturalist Guides to learn about the fascinating reef ecosystem, the flora and fauna of the island, or the constellations of the night sky.
+Opportunities abound on Heron Island Resort for all visitors!
+Join one of our resident Naturalist Guides to learn about the fascinating reef ecosystem, the flora and fauna of Heron Island and the Great Barrier Reef or the constellations of the night sky.

-The schedule of activities are subject to weather, tides and availability, so please keep this in mind when planning your stay
+The schedule of Heron Island Resort activities is subject to weather, tides and availability, so please keep this in mind when planning your Great Barrier Reef holiday.

 About 1.5 hours

 Take a walk with one of our Naturalist Guides and learn about the history, flora and fauna of Heron Island.
 This guided tour will take you through the Pisonia Forest towards Shark Bay and return to the resort along North Beach.
 Along the way we discuss the formation of Heron Island as a vegetated coral cay, learn about the environmental factors that have contributed to its formation, the plants that have colonised the island, the importance of the bird populations as well as sea turtles that visit Heron Island each year.

 Complimentary, booking required.
 Book and meet at the Information Centre.
 This tour is only available on certain days when the tide is particularly low and occurs during suitable daylight hours.
 Please wear appropriate fully enclosed footwear (some is also available to borrow at the Information Centre).
 Please wash your hands of any sunscreens or lotions prior to this walk.
 Your Naturalist Guide will explain the formation of the reef and identify some of the weird and wonderful creatures that you are likely to encounter on Heron Reef.
 You can learn about corals and their relatives, the threats to the reef today, the symbiotic relationships between marine species, adaptations for survival during low tide, and much more.